 Let’s look at the different ways to use this natural pest control aid.

-Like most powdered supplements, diatomaceous earth is easily added to food.
+Like most powdered supplements, using diatomaceous earth is easily added to a food supplement.
 It can be added to any type of diet but will be more palatable if it’s added to wet food or broth.
 It has a somewhat chalky taste, so when added to kibble, it might not be the most appetizing supplement.